Zetascrub/NetScout/README.md

 ## Network Visualizer

-`netvisualizer.py` performs a quick scan of the local subnets on selected network interfaces and shows the discovered hosts in a live diagram.
+`netvisualizer.py` performs a quick scan of the local subnets on selected network interfaces and shows the discovered hosts in a hierarchical diagram.
+The gateway is placed at the top with each host arranged on tiers matching the `traceroute` path.
+Clicking a node reveals its IP address, hostname and any open common ports.

 ```bash
 python3 netvisualizer.py            # interactively choose interfaces